sindre-frisvold-git/redis-docs/docs/guide/lua-scripting.md

 ## Passing multiple values

-You can use Lua `for` loop to iterate over the passed values.
-For example, to sum the passed
+You can use `for` loop in Lua to iterate over the passed values, for example, to sum the numbers:
-numbers:

 ```lua
 local key = KEYS[1]